 The best winter running tops are essential in every runner's wardrobe.
 It may be cold, dark and miserable outside during winter, but thanks to the latest high-tech fabrics, the appalling weather is no longer a valid excuse to skip training sessions.
-We've put in the miles wearing the best new running tops to see which will keep you the warmest without leaving you feeling like you're running in a duvet.
+We've put in the miles wearing the best new running tops to see which will keep you the warmest without leaving you feeling like you're running in a duvet (in a nice way).

-The Brooks Notch Thermal Hoodie is the perfect solution for those intermediate days when a running jacket would be too much but t-shirts would not be enough.
-It's warm, soft to touch and the notched interior wicks away sweat as well as channelling away heat.
+The Brooks Notch Thermal Hoodie 2.0 is the perfect solution for those intermediate days when a running jacket is too much, but t-shirts are not enough.
+It's warm and soft to the touch, and the notched interior wicks away sweat as well as channelling away heat.
 The moisture-controlling DriLayer fabric wicks sweat away to keep you comfortable, dry, and light on your feet.
 Even better, the Brooks Notch Thermal Hoodie is made with Bluesign-certified materials, conserving resources and minimising impact on people and the environment.

 Running brand snobs should probably skip this one, but for the rest of us, this hoody offers style, warmth and innovation for less than two cocktails in a night out.
 Its toasty, generously cut double-layered design can make all the difference on chilly mornings, especially with a thin breathable t-shirt underneath.
-The high collar design protects your neck from biting winds and the full hood proved particularly popular post workout, and while it’s probably a bit too insulating if you tend to sweat buckets during a workout, if you only gently perspire the underarm mesh panels will do enough to keep you cool.
+The high collar design protects your neck from biting winds, and the full hood proved particularly popular post-workout, and while it’s probably a bit too insulating if you tend to sweat buckets during a workout, if you only gently perspire the underarm mesh panels will do enough to keep you cool.

-The new Fells Layer Henley top perfectly encapsulates this vintage styling, but by using a 65% Merino / 35% Polyester blend you get the temperature regulating, sweat wicking, pong minimising properties of the finest wool in a top that will survive more than a handful of wash cycles (not always the case with 100% merino layers).
+The new Fells Layer Henley top perfectly encapsulates this vintage styling, but by using a 65% Merino / 35% Polyester blend, you get the temperature-regulating, sweat-wicking, pong-minimising properties of the finest wool in a top that will survive more than a handful of wash cycles (not always the case with 100% merino layers).

 It has a roomy cut with plenty of space for a t-shirt or base layer beneath and similar, albeit with more pre-war styling, to the ON Running Weather Shirt, the waffle helps circulate air, so it dries faster.
 And there’s no chance of zip chaffing here as they’ve been swapped out for super-smooth buttons.

-The 'Athletic' fit means it's mercifully roomy and not skin-tight like many technical tops, so we could add an extra layer when the frost really bites, and the over-head design and short zip gives a nice amount of ventilation without letting in the chill, and no hint of chin rub, which is always a bonus.
-There's a bit of reflective edging to catch headlight's attention, but it's only an accent.
+The 'Athletic' fit means it's mercifully roomy and not skin-tight like many technical tops, so we could add an extra layer when the frost bites, and the over-head design and short zip give a nice amount of ventilation without letting in the chill, and no hint of chin rub, which is always a bonus.
+There's a bit of reflective edging to catch the headlight's attention, but it's only an accent.